ArtifexSoftware/aptest/README.rst

 .........
     Changes how we run ourselves in a venv when required.

-    `0` - Never use a venv.
+    0 - Never use a venv.

-    `1` - Use a venv, but without recreating it (with `python -m venv ...`) if the directory already exists; We assume any existing directory was created by us earlier and is a valid venv containing all necessary packages; this saves a little time.
+    1 - Use a venv but without recreating it if the directory already exists.
+        We assume any existing directory was created by us earlier and is a valid venv containing all necessary packages;
+        this saves a little time.

+        Otherwise we create it with `python -m venv ...`.

-    `2` - Use a venv, always (re)create it with `python -m venv ...`.
+    2 - Use a venv.
+        Always (re)create it with `python -m venv ...`.

-    `3` - Use a clean venv - delete it if it already exists, then run python -m `venv ...`.
+    3 - Use a clean venv.
+        Delete it if it already exists, then run `python -m venv ...`.

-    The default is `2`.
+    The default is 2.

     The venv will be called `venv-aptest-<pthonversion>-<wordsize>`, for example `venv-aptest-3.13.5-64`; we also create a convenience link called